 During the winter, you may find yourself snacking more than usual.
 Remember that snacking is actually good for you, as long as you choose the right kinds of treats to fill those gaps between meals.
-Pick snacks that are high in fiber.
+Choose snacks that are high in fiber.
 Fiber is not only important beneficial to your diet and digestion, but it also keeps you full for longer and releases energy slowly throughout the day.
-Here are our top picks for high-fiber snacks that will keep you full
+Here are our top picks for high-fiber snacks that will keep you full and energized!

 The Mayo Clinic recommends that women under the age of 50 consume approximately 25 grams of fiber per day, while women 51 or older should consume 21 grams daily.
 Here are some snacks that will get you well on your way!